pranayga/expl0ring_V8/docs/taint_tracking_stroucki.md

     - happens due to javscript calls inside V8

 the builtins are triggered for all the javascript code compilation.
 The builtins define the operation on internal objects based on the ECMAScript specification.

+**Before you go any further**, the following subsections will make a whole lot of sense if you have played around with bultins before.
+Highly recommend follow thought this [guide](https://v8.dev/docs/csa-builtins) and getting a feel for builtins.

 ```diff
 diff --git a/src/bootstrapper.cc b/src/bootstrapper.cc